magnificent-math-club/magnificent-math-club.github.io/README.md

 Instructions can be found on (https://bwaycer.github.io/hugo_tutorial.hugo/tutorials/github-pages-blog/).

-## Update website contents
+## How to publish updates
 ### Prerequisite
 * Supported OS: Linux or Mac OS.
-The following instructions have been tested on Mac OS with homebrew package manager.
-* Software required:
+* Software used:
     - git
     - hugo
+    - homebrew (recommended if using Mac OS)
+    - vim (recommended)

-## Workflow
+## Clone respository
-First, check out the repository to your local folder:
+Check out the repository to your local folder:
 ```
 git clone https://github.com/magnificent-math-club/magnificent-math-club.github.io
 ```
 You all do all future updates using the same folder.

-After updating some contents, run the following to publish:
+## Workflow to update and publish contents
 * Edit or add files in the contents folder.
 * Publish contents by running the following command:
 ```